m-miller/resume-template/README.md

-# Resumé versioning automation
+# Résumé versioning automation and document creation
-Convert your resumé automatically into PDF and docx formats on save.
-Keep a record of the changes you've made to your resumé for each employer you submit it to.
+Convert your résumé automatically into PDF and docx formats on save.
+Keep a record of the changes you've made to your résumé for each employer you submit it to.
-The resumé is in Markdown format, a simple text format document.
+The résumé is in Markdown format, a simple text format document.
 Here's a [cheatsheet](https://github.com/adam-p/markdown-here/wiki/markdown-cheatsheet)

+**Benefits:**
+- Only one file to maintain and update

+- Versions are automatically saved and accessible

+- ATS machine-readable files

 ## How to use
 - Click the `Use this template` button, and create a new repository, follow the Create New Repository prompts